 tasks.

-Before requestAnimationFrame
+Before the requestAnimationFrame

-API, developers abused
+API, developers

-turn off rendering work when a web page tab or window is backgrounded,
+page tab or window is backgrounded, minimized or otherwise throttled,

 class MeasureTime: